Cake

+A layer cake made of pound cake, jam, and frosting.

-Cake is a baker's confectionery usually made from flour, sugar, and other ingredients and is usually baked.
-In their oldest forms, cakes were modifications of bread, but cakes now cover a wide range of preparations that can be simple or elaborate and which share features with desserts such as pastries, meringues, custards, and pies.
+Cake is a baker's confectionery made by combining flour with a liquid, a fat or both, and usually with a leavening agent.
+Cakes are usually baked, but can be griddled.
+In their oldest forms, cakes were modifications of bread, but cakes now cover a wide range of preparations that can be simple or elaborate and which share features with other desserts such as pastries, meringues, custards, and pies.

-The most common ingredients include flour, sugar, eggs, fat (such as butter, oil, or margarine), a liquid, and a leavening agent, such as baking soda or baking powder.
-Common additional ingredients include dried, candied, or fresh fruit, nuts, cocoa, and extracts such as vanilla, with numerous substitutions for the primary ingredients.
-Cakes can also be filled with fruit preserves, nuts, or dessert sauces (like custard, jelly, cooked fruit, whipped cream, or syrups), iced with buttercream or other icings, and decorated with marzipan, piped borders, or candied fruit.
+The most common ingredients include flour, sugar, eggs, fat (such as butter, oil, or shortening), and a leavening agent (such as baking soda or baking powder).
+Common additional ingredients include dried, candied, preserved or fresh fruit, nuts, cocoa, and flavor extracts such as vanilla, with numerous substitutions possible.
+Cakes can also be flavored with fruit preserves, nuts, or dessert sauces (like custard, jelly, cooked fruit, whipped cream, or syrups), covered with icing or frosting, and decorated with marzipan, piped borders, or candied fruit.

 Cake is often served as a celebratory dish on ceremonial occasions, such as weddings, anniversaries, and birthdays.
 There are countless cake recipes; some are bread-like, some are rich and elaborate, and many are centuries old.
 Cake making is no longer a complicated procedure; while at one time considerable labor went into cake making (particularly the whisking of egg foams), baking equipment and directions have been simplified so that even the most amateur of cooks may bake a cake.

+Definition

+The precise definition of "cake" has always been elusive.
+The oldest cakes were essentially breads with sweet ingredients added.
+Throughout much of history, terms for "bread" and "cake" were used interchangeably.
+Some define cake as a subtype of bread.
+Other foods that contain none of the properties traditionally associated with cake may be referred to, or translated, as "cake" because of their appearance or function as a dessert—for example, cheesecakes and icebox cakes.
+Cake, however, is normally defined as being made with a batter and not a dough mixture.

+Etymology

+The word "cake" itself is of Viking origin, from the Old Norse word kaka.